 The pitcher plant is a type of plant that eats insects, also called a carnivorous plant.
-They are rare, unique and quite interesting.
-"Regular" plants consume nutrients from the soil, but carnivorous plants are found in nutrient-poor soil.
+They are rare and unique.
+Typical plants consume nutrients from the soil, but carnivorous plants are found in nutrient-poor soil.
 They get their nutrition from insects they "catch," after converting them into a form they can digest or absorb.

-According to the International Carnivorous Plant Society, pitcher plants of the genus Sarracenia are found in the eastern United States, from the southeast and along the coastline up through British Columbia.
+According to the International Carnivorous Plant Society, pitcher plants of the genus Sarracenia are located in the eastern United States, from the southeast and along the coastline up through British Columbia.

 Pitcher plants are mostly found in bogs, often in the wettest sections.
 Although they don't require acidic soil, they are well-adapted to nutrient-poor and acidic dirt.
 They live in areas that are prone to fires, and can survive fire under some circumstances.